ssimplexity/CS492_spring2026/README.md

 - Office hour with the lecturer: after each lecture or upon arrangement.

-- Office hour with the TAs: 16:30-17:30, Office 307 at KRAFTON x SoC building.
+- Office hour with the TAs: 16:30-17:30 Thursday, Office 307 at KRAFTON x SoC building.

 - Schedule:
   - On-site lectures, Monday and Wednesday 9:00-10:30.